 If you are concerned you may have low stomach acid, most doctors will not recommend testing (because low stomach acid isn’t the traditionally accepted cause of acid reflux symptoms), but you can personally ask for a Heidelberg test.

-Final Thoughts on Acid Reflux Symptoms
+Key Points About Acid Reflux Symptoms

 - Acid reflux is caused by stomach acid creeping up into the esophagus.
 Symptoms of acid reflux usually include chest pains, heartburn, a bad taste in the mouth, bloating, gas and difficulty digesting and swallowing properly.